joewdavies/geoblender/README.md

 In order to add colour we can add a colour ramp which will use our DEM to determine the colour of each pixel.

-- First add a colour ramp node with add > color ramp
+- First add a colour ramp node with add > color ramp.

 - Plug the DEM image texture node 'color' into the 'fac' of the color ramp node and then the 'color' of the color ramp node into the 'color' of the principled BSDF shader node.

-- Add color stops by using the '+' icon and click the color to open the color selector
+- Add color stops by using the '+' icon and click the color to open the color selector.

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/colorramp.png">